← All projects

 Why I built this

-I wanted to learn how LLMs actually work — not from an API, but by building one end-to-end.
+I wanted to learn how LLMs actually work, not from an API, but by building one end-to-end.
 With a single 3080 Ti, training a 125M model from scratch was the right scope: ambitious enough to be real, small enough to be feasible on consumer hardware.
-Every decision — architecture, data pipeline, training stability — was a lesson I could not have learned any other way.
+Every decision, from architecture to data pipeline to training stability, was a lesson I could not have learned any other way.

 125M Parameters